 One type of mindfulness meditation is mindful breathing, where we are allow the attention to settle in one place, on the sensations of breathing.
 The aim of this meditation is not to focus on the breath, and to block everything else out, but rather to use breathing as a point to bring our attention back to when we notice that our attention has drifted away.

 - When you notice your mind has wandered, acknowledge where it has gone, and gently bring your attention back to the breath.

 - Try not to judge where your mind has gone, or berate yourself for losing focus.
 Instead, remember that it’s normal for minds to wander, and use it as an opportunity to practice focusing your attention again.

 This is a directed meditation that invites us to cultivate a warmth, care, friendliness and kindness towards ourselves and others.
-It is a practice that helps heal emotional pain, supports our ability to tolerate suffering, and dismantle the hard walls or defences we create.
-This meditation is an antidote to the critic or judge that appears when we are clear sighted and observing ourselves through mindful meditation.
+It is a practice that helps heal emotional pain, supports our ability to cope with suffering, and dismantle the hard walls or defences we create.
+This meditation is an antidote to the critic or judge that shows up sometimes, and observing ourselves through mindful meditation.

 You are invited to listen to the “Introduction to Loving kindness” download before you move into the practice.

 The three minute space

 This meditation is a great way to break the “automatic pilot” we run on, and to come fully into our present moment: “what is my experience right now?”.
 The practice means we can “drop into” ourselves throughout our days, and with an awareness of our current condition, can make some wise choices and responses.

 Myths about mindfulness and mindfulness meditation can be a barrier to trying these approaches.
 Here, we bust the top myths we encounter.

 Myth: Mindfulness meditation is about stopping thoughts or getting rid of emotions.